akkartik/mu/tutorial/index.md

 `read-line-from-keyboard` reads keystrokes from the keyboard until you press the `Enter` (also called `newline`) key, and accumulates them into a _stream_ of bytes.
-The loop then repeatedly reads _graphemes_ from the stream.
-A grapheme can consist of multiple bytes, particularly outside of the Latin alphabet and Arabic digits most prevalent in the West.
+The loop then repeatedly reads _code-point-utf8s_ from the stream.
+A code-point-utf8 can consist of multiple bytes, particularly outside of the Latin alphabet and Arabic digits most prevalent in the West.
 Mu doesn't yet support non-Qwerty keyboards, but support for other keyboards should be easy to add.